 TOTAL TRAINING COST

-The Ray Foundation Scholarship will not be paid directly to each individual. $12,000 will be available in each individual’s flight account prior to the start of training.
-This money will then be used by the individual to cover the costs of flight training.
+The Ray Foundation Scholarship will not be paid directly to each individual. $12,000 will be available in each individual’s flight account at the start of training.
+This money will then be used by the individual to help cover the costs of flight training.

-The total cost for completion of the Private Pilot certificate is approximately $15,000.
-This means that about 20% of the cost of the Private Pilot certificate will be at the student’s expense.
-For this reason, each awardee will be required to deposit half of the difference ($15,000 – $12,000 = $3,000 ÷ 2 = $1,500) in their flight account prior to the start of training.
-This $1,500 is fully refundable prior to the start of training.
+The cost for completion of the Private Pilot certificate is approximately $16,499.
+Additional costs for ground school and variable monthly fuel surcharge brings the average cost to a total of $18,199.
+This means that about 30% of the cost of the Private Pilot certificate will be at the student’s expense.
+For this reason, each awardee will be required to deposit $2,000 in their flight account prior to the start of training.
+This $2,000 is fully refundable prior to the start of training.

 All applicants must submit the following to establish eligibility for award of the scholarship: